rexrainbow/phaser3-rex-notes/plugins/firebase/room/data-structure.md

 ```
-# filter to monitor opened rooms
+# Filter to monitor opened rooms
 room-filters/
     <roomID>
         filter -  open/closed + "|" + public/private/...
         name - The display name of the room

-# header of room, write by owner of room.
-Each room has unique roomID.
+# Header of room, write by owner of room.
+Each room has unique roomID
-# read it when joining the room
-room-metadata/
+room-data/
     <roomID>
         name - The display name of the room